Review reveals new issues for Tauranga's Harington Street Transport Hub

 Johansson confirmed the council had taken legal advice relating to the project's delay and would consider any potential action "if and when it is considered necessary and appropriate".

-On Wednesday the 2020/21 budget for the completion of the Harington St car park increased from $5.9m to $10m.
+On Wednesday the council heard the 2020/21 budget for the completion of the Harington St car park was being increased from $5.9m to $10m.
 This reflected updated estimates for the practical cost of remediation.

 A project advisory board consisting of council members, staff and external engineering experts was overseeing the review process and providing guidance on the design solutions expected to achieve the best possible outcomes for the community.